Tool Introduction

 - Q: How accurate are the query results?

 - A: We integrate multiple high-quality IP geolocation databases and continuously update them to strive for the most accurate IP geolocation information.
-However, IP geolocation data has certain timeliness and complexity; in a few cases, there might be slight deviations due to database update delays, ISP policy adjustments, or the Anycast nature of IP addresses.
+However, IP geolocation data has certain timeliness and complexity.
+In a few cases, there may be slight deviations due to database update delays, operator policy adjustments, or the Anycast characteristic of IP addresses.
 The results are for reference only.

 - Q: Will IP geolocation queries expose personal privacy?

-- A: IP geolocation queries are public information queries, usually only obtaining macroscopic geographical location information such as the country, province, city, and ISP corresponding to the IP address.
-It cannot directly pinpoint a personal address or disclose your personal identity information, therefore it does not pose a threat to personal privacy.
+- A: IP geolocation queries are public information queries, usually only able to obtain macroscopic geographical location information such as the country, province, city, and operator corresponding to the IP address.
+It cannot directly locate personal addresses or disclose your personal identity information, so it will not pose a threat to personal privacy.

-- Q: Why doesn't the IP geolocation I queried match my actual location?
+- Q: Why does the IP geolocation I queried not match my actual location?

-- A: This could be due to various reasons.
-For example, you might be using a VPN, a proxy server, or your IP address is an ISP's exit IP, not the direct physical location of your device.
-For mobile devices, the IP address assigned by the operator may also be related to the base station's location and does not always precisely correspond to the individual's exact district or county.
+- A: This can be caused by various reasons.
+For example, you may be using a VPN, a proxy server, or your IP address is the operator's exit IP, not the direct physical location of your device.
+For mobile devices, the IP address assigned by the operator may also be related to the base station location and does not always precisely correspond to the individual's district or county.

 Notes

-- Please ensure the entered IP address format is correct to avoid query failures or abnormal results due to incorrect formatting.
+- Please ensure that the entered IP address format is correct to avoid query failure or abnormal results due to format errors.

 - The IP geolocation query results provided by this tool are for reference only and should not be used as the sole basis for any legal or commercial decisions.

-- Do not use this tool for any illegal or malicious purposes, such as cyber attacks, harassment, etc.
+- Please do not use this tool for any illegal or malicious purposes, such as cyber attacks, harassment, etc.

 - If you encounter abnormal query results or the tool is unusable, please check your network connection or try clearing your browser cache and retrying.